lballa22/Semantic-Enrichment-of-Museum-Tours/README.md

 </p>

 ## Overview
-This document presents the Smart Museum Tour project, an initiative leveraging Linked Data and Semantic Web technologies to enhance museum tours.
-The project involves mapping complex database data to Linked Data through RDF mapping and OWL ontologies, using datasets from the Smithsonian American Art Museum and Museum Of Modern Art.
+This document presents the Semantic Enrichment of Museum Tours with Linked Data project, an initiative leveraging Linked Data and Semantic Web technologies to enhance museum tours.
+The project involves mapping complex database data to Linked Data through RDF mapping and OWL ontologies, using datasets from the Carnegie Museum of Art and Museum of Modern Art.

 ## Key Features
 - **Linked Data Utilization**: Incorporating Linked Open Data (LOD) for improved data structure and accessibility.